Mnyu/chayan-ai/README.md

 Create .env file by by creating a copy of .env.example and putting in the respective values, keys, urls for livekit, openai, rabbitmq and postgres.

+NOTE : If you are making changes in host or port properties in the .env file, make sure they are in sync with the docker-compose.yml file.

 ### Step 3: Build docker images:

 ```shell